addlive/addlive-phonegap-tutorials/README.md

 ## Building the application

-To use the application you need to obtain AddLive iOS SDK and the PhoneGap plug-in sources.
+To use the application, you need to obtain AddLive iOS SDK and the PhoneGap plug-in sources.
 To obtain those visit http://www.addlive.com.

 Once you have all required components, copy the AddLive.framework to the iOS